Skip to content

 Quarterly Labour Force

-KAS is a register based average calculation of the populations primary attachment to the labour market, and the statistic uses the Labour Market Account (LMA) as data source.
-That first of all means that KAS doesn't contain the same uncertainties as statistics based on surveys.
-Second of all the data foundation for KAS provides a better opportunity to illuminate the labour market than before.
-KAS consists of a series of data sources which are integrated, corrected, and harmonized, and can therefore illuminate the populations attachment to the labour market significantly better than the single statistics can.
+KAS is an average calculation of the populations primary attachment to the labour market, and the statistic uses the Labour Market Account (LMA) as data source.
+KAS does not have the same uncertainties as statistics based on surveys.
+KAS is produced by using a wide range of data sources which are integrated, corrected, and harmonized, and can therefore measure the populations attachment to the labour market significantly better than the single statistics can.

 Overall accuracy

-KAS is a register-based averaging of the primary attachment to the labour market for people resident in Denmark.
-The accuracy with the statistic is high.
+KAS is a register-based total count of the people resident in Denmark, and is used to measure the populations attachment to the labour market.
 Regarding sources of uncertainties it's mainly the following:

-• Number of self-employed and assisting spouses: The period of jobs for self-employed and assisting spouses is more uncertain than for employees.
+Number of self-employed and assisting spouses: The periodisation of jobs for self-employed and assisting spouses is more uncertain than for employees.
 A series of information is used to validate whether the person actually is active in a job as self-employed/assisting spouse.
-There will however be a more significant uncertainty about the number of self-employed and assisting spouses than with employees.
+There will however be a more significant uncertainty about the number of self-employed and assisting spouses than about the number of employees.

-• Employed distributed by industry: There are some uncertainties concerning which workplace the specific employee job is situated, because a number of reports from the employers are insufficient.
+Employed distributed by industry: There are some uncertainties concerning which workplace the specific employee job is situated, because a number of reports from the employers are insufficient.
 The insufficient reports causes a necessary search for and correction of errors regarding the workplaces, but even though the errors are corrected in the best possible way there will continuously be uncertainties about parts of the information about workplaces - especially on a detailed level.
-The uncertainties are especially linked to the detailed distributions of employment on industries in the public sector, and particularly on the municipal area.
+The uncertainties are especially linked to the detailed distributions of employment in the public sector and particularly on the municipality sector.
 In that area the distributions on industries within "residential care activities" (industry 87) and "social work activities without accommodation" (industry 88) are uncertain on a more detailed level, but also between the two industry.
-Detailed distributions on "Education" (industry 85) are also combined with uncertainties.
+Detailed distributions on "Education" (industry 85) are also affected by uncertainties.

 Sampling error